momentohq/client-sdk-javascript/examples/nodejs/eventbridge/webapp/README.md

 ### **Prerequisites:**
 - Momento API Key, can be created using [momento console](https://console.gomomento.com/) if you haven’t already created one
-- AWS Account AccessId and Secret Key
+- AWS Account AccessId, AWS Secret Key (and AWS Session Token if you are using temporary credentials)

 ## Getting Started
 First, edit the `.env.development` file (create one if not exists) with your token vending machine url and your aws credentials: